Sooraj279/DSA_Zero-To-Mastery_Complete_Course/Coding Interview Questions/2. Container With Most Water (Medium)/README.md

-# Interview Question #2 - Container With Most Water
+# Arrays : Interview Question #2 - Container With Most Water (Medium)

 You can check out the Question on LeetCode here  [Leetcode Container With Most Water](https://leetcode.com/problems/container-with-most-water/) before going throught the solution.